AquaDraco/UnityStationWiki/Implementing-Interactions.md

        Save the MouseDraggable and wait until mouse is dragged or mouse button is released.
     2. If mouse is not over a MouseDraggable...
-        1. IF2 - PositionalHandApply - check interactions in the following order until one occurs.
-            1. IInteractable&lt;PositionalHandApply> components on used object (for the object in the active hand, if occupied), in component order.
-            2. IInteractable&lt;PositionalHandApply> components on target object in component order.
-        1. IF2 - HandApply - if no PositionalHandApply interactions happened, check interactions in the following order until one occurs.
+        1. IF2 - HandApply and PositionalHandApply - check interactions in the following order until one occurs.
-            1. IInteractable&lt;HandApply> components on used object (for the object in the active hand, if occupied), in component order.
+            1. IInteractable&lt;HandApply or PositionalHandApply> components on used object (for the object in the active hand, if occupied), in component order.
-            2. IInteractable&lt;HandApply> components on target object in component order.
+            2. IInteractable&lt;HandApply or PositionalHandApply> components on target object in component order.
-        2. If no HandApply interactions occurred, check the old system to see if a click interaction occurs - uses InputTrigger and stop as soon as one occurs.
         3. If no interactions have occurred, check IF2 AimApply interactions and stop as soon as one occurs.
 This runs last so you can still melee / click things if adjacent when a gun is in hand)
            1. Checks for IInteractable&lt;AimApply> components on used object (object in the active hand), in component